msawczyn/EFDesigner/docs/Entities.md

    }
 ```

+Note that this interface doesn't give you sufficient detail to know *how* a property changed, only *which*
+property changed; Microsoft never intended it to.
+Its initial purpose was to support data binding, so it's an
+important part of .NET, but you need more info to handle property change notifications outside of a data binding
+context.
+You have that in the code that's generated when you set `AutoProperty = False` in the model for an entity's
+property.

-Just like in any generated property with a backing field, you'll have the chance to massage the return value
+Any generated property with a backing field gives you the chance to do work (log, massage the return value, etc.)
-of the `get` and `set` methods by implementing the partial functions there.
-This is also where you'll have
+in their `get` and `set` methods by implementing the corresponding `GetXXX` and `SetXXX` partial functions.
+In those
-access to the old and new values (for the `set`) and can do whatever logging, etc. you need to do as you're notified
+partials, you have access to the old and new values (for the `SetXXX` method) and can implement whatever logging, etc.
-of the property change.
-The generated `OnPropertyChanged` method will be used by the .NET framework when
+you need.
+Therefore, when tracking changes, the generated `OnPropertyChanged` method will be used when the .NET Framework
-appropriate, like data binding in WinForms and other use cases.
+finds it appropriate but *your* work should go in the `SetXXX` partial method.

 ### Next Step
 [Properties](Properties)